kai-blt/recipebook-frontend/README.md

 A project born out the love of cooking and eating great food!
 My wife and I needed a place to store our favorite recipes and have them available anywhere in the world and this is the front-end portion of  the project.

 ## Tech
-Build with React and Styled-Components
+Build with React, Styled-Components and Axios

 ## Features
 * Mobile friendly
 * Create, Read, Update and Delete recipes, steps and ingredients.